Your Home away from Home Welcomes you Back

 - the accepted Covid-19 vaccines are: Comirnaty (Pfizer), Spikevax (Moderna), Vaxzevria (Astrazeneca), Johnson & Johnson/Janssen, Covishield (Astrazeneca), Sinopharm and Sinovac/CoronaVac.

-- All non- fully vaccinated, are required to have a negative Covid-19 test in accordance with the required type of test.
+- All non- fully vaccinated and those with a past Covid-19 infection older than 9 months, are required to have a negative Covid-19 test in accordance with the required type of test.
 For the age category of 5 up to 10 years, an oropharyngeal swab will also be accepted.

-- The government of Sint Maarten has implemented a mandatory COVID-19 insurance for all travelers with destination Sint Maarten with the exception of Sint Maarten residents, transit passengers departing the same day (checkbox), flight crews (checkbox), transiting cruise ship crews (checkbox), French nationals residing in France or a French territory, BES-ZVK insured (checkbox) and AUC faculty and students (special procedure).
+- The government of Sint Maarten has implemented a mandatory COVID-19 insurance for all travelers with destination Sint Maarten with the exception of Sint Maarten residents, transit passengers departing the same day, flight crews, transiting cruise ship crews, French nationals residing in France or a French territory, BES-ZVK insured and AUC faculty and students.
 The insurance purchasing process is an integrated step in the EHAS application.
 Travelers requiring the COVID-19 insurance must complete this process upon application.
 For more information on and all questions related to the COVID-19 insurance please visit www.sxmprotectionplan.com or contact customer support at firstname.lastname@example.org

 - The application must be completed in order to be processed.
-This includes proof of a negative COVID-19 test result, information on the vaccination status (including official proof of completed vaccination in case fully vaccinated) and the purchase of the mandatory COVID-19 insurance in case required.
+This includes proof of a negative COVID-19 test result, information on the vaccination status (including official proof of completed vaccination in case fully vaccinated), recovery information on a Covid-19 infection and the purchase of the mandatory COVID-19 insurance in case required.
 Children must have the online health form filled out by their parents.
 Provide a working personal email address on which you are reachable.

 - All incoming passengers are subjected to temperature checks and other screening protocols and may be subjected to mandatory testing at their own expense.
 Failure to comply with the screening at the Health Check Point upon arrival will result in you not being cleared to enter St. Maarten and sent back to your originating country.
 If re-tested upon arrival you will be required to self-isolate or self-quarantine at your place of lodging/residence until the test results are known.